ilanius/smalltown/README.md

+#
 # Smalltown
 #
 # This system mimics a bare minimum subset of Facebook features
 # Its output could be improved with CSS
-# It needs more debugging and testing
+# It needs debugging and testing
-#
 #
 # Tables are documented on google.doc
 # https://docs.google.com/document/d/1zonUvxt3HwJSKie6GtoiK2B-rS2yFVpIjFHQzIU9MS0/edit?usp=sharing